 If you’re wondering if raw nuts are better for you than roasted nuts, the long answer is complicated.
 But the short answer is not really.
 Unlike some foods which lose nutrients during cooking, almonds and other nuts remain relatively unchanged.
 Now, the polyunsaturated fats in almonds can be damaged when roasted at high heat.
 But, according to this article published in Food Chemistry in 2015, if the almonds are roasted at a low to medium temperature, this kind of damage appears not to occur.

-Almond milk, almond butter, almond flour and men’s health
+Almond milk, almond butter and almond flour for men’s health

 You can also get many benefits from almonds by using almond flour.
 It’s made by blanching the almonds to remove their skins and then grinding them to the texture of fine flour.
 Almond flour has almost all the nutritional benefits of whole almonds, only without the crunch.